suewonjp/DNDX.JS/api-docs.md

 - If you need a custom visual effect, implement a callback for that and pass it in as param.
 See the example code below.
  - See [events](#events) for callback signature.

-An example callback of custom visual cue behavior:
+An example callback of custom visual cue behavior: ( Parameters for the callback is the same as other event callbacks.
+See the [event section](#events) for detail.

             function visualcue(eventType, $srcObj, $tgtObj) {
                 switch (eventType) {